 Alexis, age 15, is a fast learner, self-disciplined, and loves to read.
 She is enrolled in Penn Foster, an accredited high school program.
 We had no problems enrolling her despite her NOT attending an accredited elementary or middle school.
 She will graduate with a certified US diploma.
 We pay $69 a month but there are other payment plans available as well.
 She is on track to graduate early and at that point, we will possibly consider Penn Foster Career School or College which she can also do online and at home.

 Sawyer, age 8, also has ADHD and dyslexia.
 We have had the hardest time teaching him to read, although he excels in math.
 After trying so many programs and failing to find something suitable for him… we finally stumbled upon Reading Kingdom.
 It is fantastic and I highly recommend it!
 The program is designed to help kids with learning disabilities.
-Sawyer also uses Time4Learning which teaches him extra language arts skills plus everything else he needs to know.
-These programs cost $20 a month each.
+Sawyer also uses Adapted Mind which teaches him math skills in a fun and unique way.
+We are using Adapted Mind without cost at this time but we pay $20 a month for Reading Kingdom.

-Tristan, age 5, likes learning but tends to get bored easily.
-He is in preschool and also uses Time4Learning.
+Tristan, age 6, likes learning but tends to get bored easily.
+He completed preschool and now we are playing learning games and I am getting ready to purchase a workbook from Amazon for Kindergarten.
 I don’t know if he will need Reading Kingdom like Sawyer.
-We will have to wait and see how he does when he starts Kindergarten.
-Since Tristan is our second child enrolled with Time4Learning we get a little discount and he pays $15 a month.
+We will have to wait and see how he does when he finishes Kindergarten.
+I love Reading Kingdom so much, chances are I will enroll him as well.

 Homeschooling in Mexico, or anywhere for that matter, requires keeping a close eye on your child’s progress.
 Even if you use online programs like we do you still have to make sure they are doing their work and passing their classes.
 Basically, make sure your kid is learning.
 They are all different so we try not to compare but they should be learning one way or another.